 No, not "depression".
 We've already got that.

 I'm talking about a de facto "dictatorship".
-Bypassing the will of the people -- as if that hasn't happened enough in the last two years -- through a set of unconstitutional Czars and the administrative state.
+Bypassing the will of the people -- as if that hasn't happened enough in the last two-and-a-half years -- through a set of unconstitutional Czars and the administrative state.

 And armed force, if necessary, according to Podesta.